 I am pretty obsessed with coffee cakes.
 AKA breakfast cakes.
-Otherwise known as cake for breakfast. (see where this is going??)
+Otherwise known as cake for breakfast.
+(See where this is going??)

 It’s the perfect morning treat that goes so nicely with my morning coffee (hence the name “coffee cake”).
 The fact that I can serve the same cake for dessert makes it even better.

-I also used a smaller amount of streusel topping than I do in many of my other coffee cake recipes.
+This chocolate chip coffee cake uses a smaller amount of streusel topping than many of my other coffee cake recipes.
 Instead, I added in a center layer of chocolate chips and cinnamon swirl.

 Chocolate and cinnamon is such an underrated combination!
 I’m sure you’ll agree that they’re perfectly paired in this holiday breakfast cake.

 - Flour – You’ll need regular all-purpose flour for today’s coffee cake.
 Be sure to measure the flour correctly for best results.

 - Butter – I use and prefer unsalted butter for my baking, but salted will be fine.
 Omit the kosher salt if using salted butter.

 - Sugar – The cake and filling uses regular granulated sugar while the streusel on top calls for both granulated sugar and light brown sugar.

 - Vanilla – Make sure to use real vanilla extract (NOT imitation).
 Try making homemade vanilla extract for amazing flavor.

 - Buttermilk – This adds to the rich and tangy flavor.
 You can make your own buttermilk if needed.